-The 2019 RIMS Conference and Exhibition concluded last week with more than 10,000 attendees gathering in Boston to navigate the 400+ exhibitors and 300+ speakers.
+The RIMS 2019 Annual Conference and Exhibition concluded last week with more than 10,000 attendees gathering in Boston to navigate the 400+ exhibitors and 300+ speakers.
 As a proud sponsor of the event, Old Republic sent several representatives to participate in discussing emerging trends and innovative solutions, as well as build relationships through various networking opportunities.
 During the week, a number of themes emerged throughout these discussions and events:

 Pullback of a Firming Excess Casualty Market

 Perhaps the most talked about topic was the market’s reaction to deteriorating loss trends that are starting to hit insurers’ bottom lines.
 Significant umbrella/excess liability losses stemming from a variety of sources are starting to look more like a trend, causing carriers to rethink their strategy of premium float vs. long-term profitability.
 Excess capacity still exists in the marketplace, but at either a higher attachment point and/or at an increased cost.
 This market uncertainty has led insureds to look at the cost-benefit of their risk buying strategy.
 One solution has been to look at increasing primary limits and/or retentions.
 Carryover to other lines of insurance is also a possibility, if loss trends continue to deteriorate.